JohnnyLdeAlba/enigmav/README.md

 Getting Enigma V working is a simple easy process, the only issue is getting PHP 5.6 installed as well as ImageMaick as most repositories do not support, or properly support them.
-If you're using Debian, there are instructions included in this text on how to get those pieces of software running.
+If you're using Debian, there are instructions included in this text on how to get them running.

 ## Setting Up config.php